DabbingEevee/TSMP_Modded_Season_II/README.md

 # Brief List of the Ages:
 Basic Survival: Punch the tree or die.
-Stone Age: Welcome to stone tools (and a makeshift gun)!
+Stone Age: Welcome to the stone age!
+You are officially a caveman.
 Copper Age: What can we do with just copper?
 You'll find out!
 Bronze Age: Woah, an alloy.
 Now we are going somewhere.
 Magic Age: Magical flowers and weird crystals?
 Sounds quite epic to me!
 Iron Age: What's that?
-Three more guns?
+Three guns?
 Now that's pog.
 What do you mean I missed iron tool- oh wait.
 Aetheric Age: Are we in the sky?
 What is this witchcraft?!
 Wavic Age: Waaavveesss my dude.
 Metallic Age: Metals.
 Alloys.
 Tools.
 All part of a healthy miner's diet!